 Forgiveness is our biggest teacher in learning love.
 It teaches us that what we can’t forgive in others are parts of us that we haven’t forgiven yet.
 They are the wounded parts of ourselves that need healing to make us whole.

-May it find and lead us to the love we are all part of.
+May it find and lead us to the BIG LOVE we are all part of.

 ABOUT THE AUTHOR